Swain House Primary School

 - Discussing any initial concerns with you and highlighting these concerns to the school’s SENCo.

-- Writing and evaluating Individualised Education Plans (IEPs) for pupils who need them and sharing these with you each half term.
+- Writing and evaluating Individualised Education Plans (IEPs) for pupils who need them and sharing these with you each term.

 - Ensuring that they follow the school’s SEND policy.